A Croatian lady and her figs

 The subject: We started out the day prior to this at Krka National Park, enjoying the stunning waterfalls and just a short ride, before heading out the next day for a 50-kilometer ride (31 miles).
 We headed out toward Sibenik toward the west of the park and slightly south.
 We looked forward to the medieval core of this town known for its Renaissance architecture.
 But first came the winding back roads taking us through farmlands with fig trees and vineyards and towns, like Cista Mala and Gacelezi, filled with traditional stone homes.

 The inspiration: I grew up in California’s San Joaquin Valley with its Mediterranean climate.
 So the fruit grown in Croatia and the farmlands reminded me of my childhood.
 When I happened across this woman dressed in traditional garb sitting quietly at the side of the road beside her tray of drying figs, I had to stop.
 She also reminded me of my Armenian grandmothers.
 And of course she (and them) used the traditional wooden trays to dry everything.
 No, I didn’t speak much in Croatian other than a few polite words, and she didn’t speak a lick of English.
 (And this was before the day of ubiquitous translation apps!)
-But that didn’t keep her from proudly showing off her figs and offering me a couple to munch on.
+But that didn’t keep her from proudly showing off her fruit and offering me a couple to munch on.
 Our international relations consisted of smiles … and figs.

 Artist’s tools: Although I studied photography in college as a part of my journalism major and my camera was my constant companion for a number of years, I had slipped away from schlepping a big camera.
 This was my point-and-shoot era prior to the smartphone and getting another (D)SLR.
 I was using an Olympus Stylus with a basic setting and this automatically put me at an f/9 and a shutter speed of 1/200th with a very low ISO.
 Shooting against stone buildings in the mid-day sun is not exactly ideal, but I couldn’t tell her to move as she showed me her figs so I got what I got.
 I did only a few simple post-processing touches to bring down the brightness a bit.
-This was taken in September 2008.
+This photo of a Croatian woman with her figs was taken in September 2008.